 Personally identifiable health information, including full names of patients, remains confidential under both state and federal law for fifty years following the patient’s death.
 Due to these legal restrictions, the procedure for accessing these records differs based on their creation date.

-- If would like to request a closed record as the closest living relative of a patient, please complete a Mental Health Records Request Form and return to firstname.lastname@example.org.
+- If you would like to request a closed record as the closest living relative of a patient, we will ask you to complete a Mental Health Records Request Form